The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 Overview

 Bay Alarm Medical has long been the gold standard among medical alert systems, and its current lineup does not disappoint.
-Among the company’s home and mobile systems, we found fast response times, conscientious customer support and a plethora of extra features for caregivers.
+Among the company’s home and mobile systems, we found fast response times, conscientious customer support, and a plethora of extra features for caregivers, making it a good option for someone caring for a loved one.

 Testing

 We were pleased with the help buttons’ water resistance, which allowed us to take them into the shower without damaging them.
-Since the shower is a frequent site of falls, the feature would come in handy for many users.
+Since the shower is a frequent site of falls, the feature would come in handy for many users, especially for users that live alone and have mobility issues.
 The automatic fall detection also worked well across Bay Alarm Medical’s systems.
 We were particularly impressed by the SOS Smartwatch’s fall detection, which detected 15 of 20 test falls.

 Did You Know?
 Not every medical alert system includes fall detection.
 To make sure you get a system that can call for help without you pushing the button, check out our list of the best fall-detection devices.